 General Motors first introduced OTA tech in 2009 by performing over-the-air updates through OnStar and in-vehicle infotainment.
 In late 2019, GM introduced what it calls its Vehicle Intelligence Platform (VIP).
 VIP now enables GM to send OTA updates to nearly every vehicle control module, not just infotainment.

-So far, VIP has debuted on GM’s 2020 models of the Cadillac CT5, CT4 and Chevrolet Corvette Stingray.
-GM has stated that by 2023, VIP will power the majority its models globally
+Ultifi first debuted on GM’s 2020 models of the Cadillac CT5, CT4 and Chevrolet Corvette Stingray, but no EVs.
+That being said, GM has stated that by 2023, Ultifi will power the majority its models globally.

 Similar to Honda, Hyundai Motor Group is a bit behind in terms of full OTA integration.
 Currently, the umbrella company offers limited over-the-air software updates to a small number of vehicles.
 This includes the Hyundai Sonata and Ioniq, the Kia K9, and the Genesis G90.